0scrm/base-template-knacss/README.md

 ## How it works

-The SCSS files are located in `/scss`.
+The SASS files are located in `/sass`.
 * `config/` : Default configuration files
 * `library/` : Default KNACSS librairies
 * `vendor/` : Default third party "plugins"
 * `components/` : Default KNACSS components

 Custom Sass folder :
-* **template/** : User's variables & custom stylesheets
+* `template/` : User's variables & custom stylesheets

 ## What about creating your website using KNACSS ?

 Even if KNACSS is super light and easy-to-use, you'll need to go trough the (small — but in French) [documentation](https://www.knacss.com/doc.html).

-Then, you can either use the ready-to-use `knacss.css` file
+Then, you can either use the ready-to-use `knacss.css` file or work with the sass files.